kal001/stocks/README.md

 # stocks
-stock exchange suite for raspberry pi
+## stock exchange suite for raspberry pi

-See http://www.instructables.com/id/Transform-Raspberry-Pi-Into-a-Stock-Exchange-Monit/ for instruction on how to use.
+See [This instructable] (http://www.instructables.com/id/Transform-Raspberry-Pi-Into-a-Stock-Exchange-Monit/) for instruction on how to use.

 Version 0.0.2-14
 2016-06-12